Broccoli Sprouts | The What, Why & How

 Feeding broccoli sprouts to "hairless mice with prior chronic exposure to UV radiation" discouraged "the development of skin tumors during the subsequent 13 weeks."

-Dietary sulforaphane was recognized as low toxicity and shown for "its capacity to reverse abnormalities that have been associated with ASD, including oxidative stress and lower antioxidant capacity, depressed glutathione synthesis, reduced mitochondrial function, oxidative phosphorylation, increased lipid peroxidation, and neuroinflammation."
+Dietary sulforaphane was recognized as low toxicity and shown for "its capacity to reverse abnormalities associated with ASD, including oxidative stress and lower antioxidant capacity, depressed glutathione synthesis, reduced mitochondrial function, oxidative phosphorylation, increased lipid peroxidation, and neuroinflammation."

 Findings also concluded that sulforaphane could be "useful as a supplement to counteracting neurodegenerative diseases" such as Alzheimer's disease (AD), Parkinson's disease (PD), and multiple sclerosis (MS).